-Now, here are our favorite ways to use it:
+Here are our 6 favorite ways to use coconut oil.

 If your skin is not oily, you can do all over your face to remove the last bits of foundation after cleansing.
 Those with oily skin may be better off using grapeseed oil to remove facial makeup.

 Dry hair got you feeling less than glamorous?
-Coconut oil can help with that, too.
+Applying coconut oil can help with that, too.

 Massage some into your ends after your normal styling routine, or apply generously all over your hair and leave it on overnight (make sure to cover your pillow with a towel).
 In the morning, coat your head with a safe soap, like Dr. Bronner's or an organic shampoo (make sure you do this BEFORE adding water) and let it sit for a couple of minutes.
 Then rinse and style as normal.

 This super moisturizer will help restore shine and softness to dry, overworked hair.

 Oil pulling is the ancient practice of rinsing one’s mouth with oil.
-Traditionally sesame oil is preferred, but many people use coconut oil instead, because frankly it tastes a lot better and gives similar benefits.
+Traditionally sesame oil is preferred, but many people use coconut oil instead because, frankly, coconut oil tastes a lot better and the benefits are the same.

 Check out this article where we talk about ways you can reuse your ASC bottles and tubs!

 Our Coconut Honey Mask is a delicious way to eliminate dry skin, while helping to soothe and diminish the appearance of wrinkles.
 Honey, coconut oil, beautiful skin… What’s not to love?

 For some people, moisturizing with extra virgin coconut oil clogs their pores and causes breakouts (that’s why we use fractionated coconut oil in some of our facial moisturizers).
 But applying fractionated coconut oil as a mask and then washing it off after is a great way to enjoy the benefits of the moisturizer without clogging your pores.